Learn how to reheat baked ziti in multiple ways!

 If you are storing your ziti unbaked, you need to take an extra step to keep your noodles from sticking together.
 Before assembling the ingredients, toss the cooked noodles with one to two tablespoons should be sufficient.

-What Shape Of Pasta Can I Substitute For Ziti?
+What Type Of Pasta Can I Substitute For Ziti?

 Some people feel reheated pasta noodles are gummy and therefore, won’t eat reheated pasta dishes like ziti.